Carolinian people: Food

 Subsistence agriculture to get food was how these people lived from 1815 to 1914 in the CNMI.

-In 1840 visitors saw the people on Saipan living off fish, turtles, taro, and yam.
+In 1840, visitors saw the people on Saipan living off fish, turtles, taro, and yam.

 Seafood makes up a big part of their meat dishes.
-They have a history of fishing that goes over thousands of years.
+They have a history of fishing for thousands of years.
 Fishing trips are not just for feeding a small group of people but also for annual village parties, baptisms and confirmations, marriages, and other special celebrations.
-After fish are caught some of it may be given to the wife of the fisherman's family members as well as others.
+After fish are caught, some may be given to the fisherman's wife's family members, as well as others.

 In the past palu (navigators) brought food from the sea.
 They were respected.

-Payúr is a fish that is caught using a poiu (fishing stone).
-Payúr is Refaluwasch for mackerel scad.
-Poiu consists of a limestone spherical sinker.
-Its smoothed into the shape of an egg.
-Holes are put into it.
-After this an inverted half coconut shell that's either the same size or a little smaller is connected with a cordage.
+Payúr, Refaluwasch for mackerel scad, is a fish that is caught using a poiu (fishing stone).
+Poiu consists of a limestone spherical sinker, smoothed into the shape of an egg with holes put into it.
+After this, an inverted half coconut shell that is the same size or slightly smaller is connected with a cordage.
 Half of the coconut is filled with mashed or ground meat from a young coconut.
-This is similar to churn.
-This is to draw fish to it.
-This whole device is tied using a longer cord that's 50 or 60 feet in length.
-The cord is very long so that the poiu can be lowered into deeper water to feed fish.
-The poiu is set down on the sea bed before being moved closer to above the water over the course of a month.
-The Payúr are eventually gathered using a scoop net after getting to the surface.
+This is similar to churn and is done to draw fish to it.
+The whole device is tied using a longer cord that is 50–60 feet in length.
+The cord is very long so that the poiu can be lowered into deeper water.
+The poiu is set down on the sea bed before being moved closer to the surface over the course of a month.
+The Payúr that reach the surface are eventually gathered using a scoop net.